Neftçi PFK: Soviet era (1937–1991)

 The club was founded on 18 March 1937 and played under the name of Neftyanik until 1968.
 The first official match of Neftyanik took place on May 24, 1937.
 In the 1/64 finals of the Soviet Cup, Neftyanik beat FC Dinamo Yerevan (1:0).
 The goal scored by Pavel Shtyrlin in the 87th minute was the first in the history of Neftçi.

 The team, which has played since the USSR championships in the group G, took the 11th place among 12 participants.
-In the same year, in the matches for the USSR Cup, Neftyanik, although he won in 1/64 and 1/32 finals in the Dinamo teams from Yerevan and Batumi, lost in the 1/16 finals from the fight, losing to the Dinamo Tbilisi.
+In the same year, in the matches for the USSR Cup, Neftyanik, although he won in 1/64 and 1/32 finals in the Dinamo teams from Yerevan and Batumi, lost in the 1/16 finals, to the Dinamo Tbilisi.

 Between 1938 and 1941, Neftyanik also played in local Azerbaijani and Caucasus championships.
 At the start of World War II, the players had to join the army.
 Mirmehdi Aghayev, who played for the club before the war, was among those killed in action.
 As the war drew to an end, the team gradually resumed operations and in 1944, Neftyanik returned to the Azerbaijani championship, becoming champions the following year.

 Anatoliy Banishevskiy is the club's top scorer during the Soviet Union era, with an overall 136 goals.

 Neftyanik competed in the 2nd Group of the USSR championship in 1946–1948, and qualified for the first time in its history for the 1st Group (Top League) in 1949.
-After Temp Baku which took part only one year in the 1st Group eleven years ago, Neftyanik became the second representative of the Republic at that level in the history of Azerbaijan football.
+After Temp Baku, which played only in one season in the 1st Group eleven years ago, Neftyanik became the second representative of the Republic at that level in the history of Azerbaijan football.
 The first Top League match was against the VVS Moscow at the then Lenin Stadium (now Ismat Gayibov Stadium).
 In this historic match, the team won with a score of 1:0.
 The first goal in group A of the championship of the USSR was recorded by Viktor Anoshkin.
 They finished the Top Division in 14th place in their debut season.
 Playing in the Top Division for two consecutive years, Neftyanik left it in 1950 and had to play in the Class B again.
 The team qualified for the second time in its history for the Top League in 1960, and by playing regularly in the Top League during 1960–1965.